zuoanqh/DeepMind-Atari-Deep-Q-Learner-2Player/README.md

+# 2PDQN for testing

+This repository is for testing a 2-player xitari/ale + alewrap that I am going to make that support more games as a first step to experimenting on different network structures in the 2 player domain, meow!

 # DeepMind Atari Deep Q Learner for 2 players

 This repository hosts the code to reproduce the experiments in the article "Multiagent Cooperation and Competition with Deep